Ringsend Technical Institute: Leaving Certificate

-This is a 2-year programme covering 5th & 6th Years.
+This is a 2-year programme covering 5th and 6th years.
 The core subjects are: English, Irish, Maths, Religious Education, French and the Leaving Cert Vocational Programme.

 Optional subjects are Art, Engineering, Home Economics, Business Studies, Biology, History, Geography, Music.

-At the senior cycle, there is a strong emphasis on career guidance.
-Preparation for work and specific job opportunities are dealt with by the Guidance Counsellor.
-Also, full information and advice is given regarding CAO/CAS applications and all other further educational opportunities.
+At the senior cycle, preparation for work and specific job opportunities are dealt with by the school's guidance counsellor.
+Also, information and advice is given regarding CAO/CAS applications and all other further educational opportunities.

 Other courses

-In the 2022-23 academic year, the college offered a PLC (NFQ Level 5 & 6) courses, such as 'Computer Systems & Networks' (including CompTIA A+ certification) and 'Business Administration with IT Skills'.

-Part-time courses include a "Back to Education Initiative" (BTEI).
+In the 2022-23 academic year, the college offered a PLC (NFQ Level 5 and 6) courses, such as 'Computer Systems & Networks' (including CompTIA A+ certification) and 'Business Administration with IT Skills'.
+Part-time courses included a "Back to Education Initiative" (BTEI).